Woman of Musillac

 She felt him take the few steps to stand directly behind her.
 And if he

-thinks I will collapse into his arms again - he is the enemy, and he is killing my
+thinks I will collapse into his arms again - he is the enemy, and he is

 people as surely as if he dropped the blade himself.